valms/valms/README.md

 ### Glad to see you here! :octocat:

-I am a mid-level software engineer from Brazil with expertise in multiple programming languages.
-I specialize in Java, have advanced skills in Go, and possess intermediate knowledge of Python.
-Currently, I'm expanding my horizons by learning Rust.

-My passion lies in creating robust and efficient software solutions, always striving to apply best practices in development.
-I have a keen eye for clean code and well-designed architectures.
-With years of experience in the field, I've successfully led and contributed to numerous complex projects, leveraging my technical skills to deliver high-quality software.
+Mid-level software engineer from Brazil, skilled in Java, Go, and Python, now venturing into Rust.
+I thrive on crafting efficient software solutions, adhering to best practices for clean code and effective architectures.
+Over the years, I've driven and participated in various complex projects, delivering quality software through my technical prowess.

-I'm constantly seeking to improve my skills and stay updated on the latest trends in technology.
-My goal is to continue growing as a developer, contribute to impactful projects, and apply my expertise to create value through software.
-I'm excited about the prospect of tackling new challenges and applying my creativity and technical knowledge to innovative teams and projects.

-When I'm not coding, you can find me exploring the latest developments in software engineering or contributing to open-source projects.
-I'm always eager to share my knowledge and learn from others in the tech community.
+As a developer committed to growth, I embrace new challenges and opportunities to make significant contributions to projects.
+Beyond writing code, I stay informed on the latest software engineering trends and actively participate in the open-source community, exchanging insights and learning alongside fellow professionals.

 ---